rom-rb/rom-rb.org/source/doc-pages/tutorials/rails/displaying-tasks.md

 ## Displaying Tasks

-Now that we’ve [integrated ROM with Rails](/tutorials/rails/getting-started) and briefly visited ROM’s high level API for relations and commands, it’s time to dive a little deeper into the capabilities of ROM.
+Now that we’ve [integrated ROM with Rails](/tutorials/rails/getting-started) and briefly visited ROM’s high level API for relations and commands, it’s time to dive a little deeper into .

 This section is focused on how to select data using ROM relations and construct model objects using ROM mappers.
 After reading this, you’ll have an understanding of: